 determining general school policies in compliance with state and federal laws

-managing the financial affairs of the school and approving the annual budget
+supervising the financial affairs of PVPA and approving the annual budget

 selecting, appointing, evaluating and/or removing the Head of School.

+.
 Section 2.3 Responsibilities

 The Board of Trustees may not discriminate against potential members on the basis of race, color, national origin, creed, ancestry, ethnicity, age, gender identity, religion, marital status, sexual orientation, or non-disqualifying handicap or mental condition.
-The Board of Trustees collectively and the Trustees individually shall:
+The Board of Trustees collectively and the Trustees individually are responsible for:

-serve the school with duty, loyalty, and care;
+serving PVPA in accordance with their fiduciary duty, duty of loyalty, and duty of care;

-abide by the school’s Code of Conduct, Conflict of Interest, and Confidentiality policy statements;
+abiding by PVPA’s Code of Conduct, Conflict of Interest, and Confidentiality policy statements;

-not have a direct or indirect financial interest in the assets or leases of the school;
+not having a direct or indirect financial interest in the assets or leases of PVPA;

-disclose any financial interest, direct or indirect, in the business transactions of the school;
+disclosing any financial interest, direct or indirect, in the business transactions of PVPA;

-comply with all laws and regulations applicable to members and Boards of Trustees;
+complying with all laws and regulations applicable to members and Boards of Trustees;

-hold the charter from the state and be responsible for ensuring that the school complies with all applicable laws and regulations
+holding the charter from the state and acting in ways that will promote PVPA’s compliance with all applicable laws and regulations;

-ensure that the school is an academic success, organizationally viable, faithful to the terms of its charter, and earns charter renewal.
+acting in ways that will promote PVPA’s efforts to be an academic success, maintain organizational viability, be faithful to the terms of its charter, and earn charter renewal;

+complying with the Commonwealth’s state ethics requirements including, but not limited to, meeting all training requirements; complying with G.L.c.268A, the conflict of interest law; filing all required disclosures under G.L.c.268A; and filing all statements of financial interest in a timely fashion as required by G.L.c.71, §89(u);

+The Board will act in ways that will promote PVPA’s compliance with all applicable state and federal laws including, but not limited to:

+• completing the opening procedures process in accordance with M.G.L.c.
+70, §89; 603 CMR 1.00; and any guidelines issued by the Department of Elementary and Secondary Education;

+• requesting the approval of the Commissioner of the DESE (“Commissioner”) of any new trustees and receiving that approval prior to any new trustees beginning their service as members;

+• submitting timely annual reports;

+• submitting timely annual independent audits;

+• hiring, evaluating, and removing, if necessary, qualified personnel to manage PVPA’s day-to-day operations and holding these administrators accountable for meeting specified goals;

+• approving and monitoring progress towards meeting the goals of PVPA’s Accountability Plan;

+• adopting and revising school policies, including plans for student recruitment and retention;

+• responding to complaints in writing as required by 603 CMR 1.09; and

+• orientating and training members of the Board regarding their duties and obligations as members of the Board.

 Section 2.4 Composition

 The Board of Trustees shall be consist of no fewer than fifteen (15) members and no more than twenty (20) members, and must represent these constituencies of school members: